 Most students can begin training at four years of age.
 Many four-year olds can understand the difference between safety and danger.
 This is essential.
 Parents of younger children have asked us to train their children.
 Often, these younger children are capable of the physical movements and can understand the techniques.
 (Just look at very young children imitating martial arts kicks and punches learned from television and video games.)
 However, most three-year olds do not really understand danger and the consequences of using those kicks and punches.
 This is a safety issue for that child and the other students in class.
 Occasionally, we will meet a four-year old child who is not quite ready to begin training for various reasons.
 Usually it is a question of social maturity.
 Often, we will advise that child’s parents to wait and try again in a few months.

 Up to what age should adults study martial arts?

 For those students who prefer to avoid any impact (for example, no jumping), Tai Chi is another option.
 Tai Chi IS an ancient martial art.
 The movements used in Tai Chi are martial arts techniques, punching, kicking, blocking, etc., but they are practiced in a very slow pace.
 Most of our Tai Chi students study for the health benefits of this art, but it is still a martial art.
-Our oldest student, so far, is in his mid eighties.
+Our oldest student, so far, is 90 years old.

 Is martial arts training just for guys?